Mesa, AZ 85213

 Power of Attorney or Attorney-in-Fact

 Most married couples will grant each other a power of attorney.
 Under the power of attorney, a person (principal) grants to another (agent) the power to act on their behalf.
 There are generally two types of durable powers of attorney: a durable power of attorney for finances, and a durable power of attorney for health care.
 Depending on the terms of the document, the durable power of attorney for finances allows the agent to serve the interest of the principal in financial matters before, during, or after the principal becomes incapacitated.
 The durable power of attorney for health care authorizes the agent to make medical decisions for the principal if the principal cannot otherwise make those decisions.
+Further legal advice is available at Massapequa Divorce Lawyer.

 In Arizona, there is no statute to provide for a power of attorney to automatically be revoked upon divorce.
 While a court may revoke it anyway, it is still wise to revoke a durable power of attorney after a divorce and create a new one to avoid potential problems.